Setting Cedar Fence Posts That Won’t Rot

 Treat the Post With Preservatives

-- Soak the bottom of the posts in a wood preservative containing copper napthanate, such as Cuprinol.
+- When learning how to set fence posts correctly, you need to make sure you understand how to preserve the posts.
+Prior to installation, soak the bottom of the posts in a wood preservative containing copper napthanate, such as Cuprinol.

 - Note: Available at some paint stores and home centers, this wood treatment is specifically designed for in-ground applications.

-- Place about 6 inches of aggregate in the bottom of the posthole to allow for drainage.
+- Once you’ve dug your hole, place about 6 inches of aggregate in the bottom of the posthole to allow for drainage.
+This will minimize the amount of water that comes into contact with your cedar fence post.

 - Pro Tip: The bottom of the post should extend a few inches into the aggregate as shown.